Summer is often considered to be the best time to visit New Zealand. But here's why we think spring and autumn make perfect sense.

 The Hobbiton Movie Set is peppered with bluebells, while Otago’s fruit orchards are blooming.
 Autumn is equally vivid.
 Birch, maple and poplars planted by early settlers burst into fall flame in April.
 Good places to wander include Hawke’s Bay, central Otago and along the Whanganui River.
 Head to the gold-rush hub of Arrowtown, near Queenstown, for vibrant foliage and the Arrowtown Autumn Festival.

-Arrowtown in NZ
+Arrowtown in Autumn

 Trails are quieter